-

 Green Earth

-Through all stages of my life I have fervently loved the color green, due in part to my lifelong admiration of the Green Lantern superhero.
-As a child, I gravitated toward green food, like broccoli, peas, lettuce, pistachio pudding and mint chocolate chip ice cream.
-The most common color of the natural world, green has close associations with the plants.
+Through all stages of life I have deeply loved the color green, due in part to my lifelong admiration of the Green Lantern.
+As a child, I gravitated toward green food, like broccoli, peas, lettuce, pistachio pudding, and mint chocolate chip ice cream.
+The most common color of the natural world, green has close associations with the floral and plant life.
 Green often represents growth, renewal, balance and harmony.
-Green Earth’s melody ponders the heliocentric nature of life, growth, diversity, photosynthesis, weather and breath.
+Green Earth’s melody ponders the heliocentric nature of our planet.

 Magma